 Violence Intervention Program "CAP-VIP"

-The mission of the CAP-VIP is to reduce the likelihood of repeat violent injury (trauma recidivism) in patients from Prince George's County and the District of Columbia.
-CAP-VIP works closely with local government partners to support efforts in the prevention and intervention of violent injury.
-CAP-VIP acknowledges the structural conditions, including a history of criminal justice involvement, as significant predictors of repeat violent injury.
+The mission of CAP-VIP is to reduce the likelihood of repeat violent injury in patients from Prince George's County and the District of Columbia.
+The goals of CAP-VIP are as follow:

 - Prevent the likelihood of trauma recidivism or multiple hospitalizations for violent injury.

 - Prevent the likelihood of early mortality via violence

 - Address the risk factors that contribute to repeat violent injury and criminal justice involvement

 - Prevent retaliatory violence in the local community by working closely with community-based violence prevention and intervention initiatives